ZTB95/PythonRegistryDiffer/README.md

                    *hku  : Exclude the HKEY_USER root key.
                    *hkcu : Exclude the HKEY_CURRENT_USER root key.

-				-v --verbose 	: Print all errors to the screen as they occur.
+				-v | --verbose 	: Print all errors to the screen as they occur.

-				-q --quiet 		: Suppress printing any information about non-fatal errors.
+				-q | --quiet 		: Suppress printing any information about non-fatal errors.

-				-m --memorymode : Keeps the database in memory mode instead of saving it to the disk.
+				-m | --memorymode : Keeps the database in memory mode instead of saving it to the disk.

+				-e | --empty		: Skips creating a baseline image when calling new-database.